-Seventh Resolution - Authorization of the Board of Directors to buy back Company shares in accordance with the provisions of Article L. 225-209 of the French Commercial Code
+Fifteenth Resolution - Authorization to be granted to the Board of Directors to buy back Company shares in accordance with the provisions of Article L. 225-209 of the French Commercial Code

 The shareholders at the general meeting, having reviewed the report of the Board of Directors, hereby authorize the Board, for a term of eighteen months, pursuant to Articles L. 225-209 et seq. of the French Commercial Code, to buy back, on one or more occasions and at such times as it shall decide, Company shares subject to a cap of 10% of the number of shares comprising the capital stock, adjusted where applicable to take into account any capital increases or reductions carried out during the term of the share buyback plan.